tech-vin/Codiation/README.md

 ## FAQs
 - Getting error related to Tkinter not found or Tkinter module not found.
 - This means that tkinter is not installed and you need to install it manually.
-Follow the steps in the links below:
+Follow the below steps to fix it:
 - [windows users]('https://stackoverflow.com/a/50027385/11211289')
 - [Mac users]('https://stackoverflow.com/a/67465667/11211289')
 - [Linux Users]('https://stackoverflow.com/a/27673103/11211289')